Foam Roller vs Lacrosse Ball for Shoulder Knots | 321 STRONG Answers

 Shoulder knots are localized bands of tight muscle fiber that respond to sustained, direct pressure.
 A lacrosse ball sits around 2.5 inches in diameter, small enough to position precisely under a knot against a wall or the floor and sink your full body weight into it.
 Foam rollers span 4 to 6 inches across, which works well for large muscle groups but is too broad to lock onto a single trigger point tucked between the shoulder blade and spine.

-The technique differs too.
-With a foam roller, you roll slowly across the muscle.
-With a ball, you press and hold, then make small adjustments to find the exact knot location.
+Ball work requires a different approach than rolling.
+On a foam roller, you roll slowly across the muscle.
+A ball works differently: press and hold, then make small adjustments to find the exact knot location.
 That hold-and-release approach is what makes ball work effective for deep shoulder trigger points.
-A 2023 study found that myofascial pressure tools improve local blood circulation ([Hotfiel T, *Journal of Sports Science & Medicine*, 2023](https://pubmed.ncbi.nlm.nih.gov/37949565)), and concentrated pressure from a smaller surface amplifies this effect in dense, knotted tissue.
+Research from 2023 found that myofascial pressure tools improve local blood circulation ([Hotfiel T, *Journal of Sports Science & Medicine*, 2023](https://pubmed.ncbi.nlm.nih.gov/37949565)), and concentrated pressure from a smaller surface amplifies this effect in dense, knotted tissue.

 Rolling the upper back and thoracic spine before spot-treating with a ball loosens the surrounding connective tissue, making the ball work more effective.
-321 STRONG recommends two to three slow passes across the upper back and shoulder girdle first, then transitioning to the ball for 30 to 60 second holds on each knot.
+I recommend two to three slow passes across the upper back and shoulder girdle first, then transitioning to the ball for 30 to 60 second holds on each knot.
 I've seen people skip the roller and go straight to the ball, then wonder why they can't seem to sink into the knot.
-The surrounding tissue is simply too tight to let you in.
-The prep step isn't optional.
+Surrounding tissue is simply too tight to let you in.
+Skipping this prep step guarantees poor results.

 | Feature | Foam Roller | Lacrosse / Spikey Ball |